Uganda Registration Services Bureau: Overview

 In 2015, URSB was awarded "global recognition for improved service delivery, client satisfaction, innovation and leadership", by Otherways Management Association Club, a France-based organisation.

 One of the priority areas that URSB is working on is establishing a national registry of movable assets, also known as a "chattels registry", to enable micro, small, and medium businesses to borrow from the formal banking sector, which requires collateral.

 In February 2016, URSB signed a memorandum of understanding (MoU) with the Directorate of Public Prosecutions and the Uganda Financial Intelligence Authority.
 The MoU was intended to ease the sharing of information between the three government agencies and reduce government bureaucracy.
 The ultimate goal is to cut down on the concealment of assets and illegal money laundering.

 Administration

 Board of directors

-According to URSB's website on 21 January 2021, the members of the board of directors are:
+According to URSB's website, the members of the board of directors are: